-BA Classical Studies and Archaeology
+BA Classical Civilisation and Archaeology

 Students will be able to shape their own degree path by selecting from a large range of topics covering both subject areas.